Are you dating, moving in with a new partner, or thinking about getting remarried, perhaps following a separation, divorce or death of a spouse?

 Many couples keep some of their money separate by having their own personal accounts as well as a joint account.
 They use the joint account to pay household bills and purchases they make together.

 Joint tenancy is the most common type of joint account for couples.
 This means the account holders have equal right to use and control the money in the account.
 At any time either person may deposit or take out some or all of the money from the account.
 The joint owners are also responsible for overdraft and other bank fees for the account.
 When you separate or divorce, the money must be divided equally, even if one person contributed more or less than the other.
-When one of the owners dies, the other person automatically owns all the money in the account.
+When one of the owners dies, the other spouse automatically owns all the money in the account.
 This is called right of survivorship.

 Talk to your bank if you want to have a joint bank account with another person and you do not want to have joint ownership of the money, or joint responsibility for overdraft and other bank fees.

 It is also a good idea to talk with your bank about what will happen to the money in the joint account if one of the joint owners dies.
 Make sure it is what you want.
 For example, will the surviving owner continue to have access to the account?
 Will the surviving owner automatically own all the money in the account?
 Will the account be frozen by the bank until the estate is dealt with?
 What will happen to any automatic deposits into the account and/or bill payments?